John Parker Lead Pastor

 Elizabeth was born near Chicago, but spent her early childhood in the Philippines.
 By middle school, her family had returned to the U.S. and landed in Panama City, FL.
 Elizabeth studied psychology and classics at UF and was active in Asian American Leadership Development.
 She later transferred to UCF to certify in non-profit management after taking a few years off to work in federal disaster relief.
 She began attending Summit in 2006 through sermon CDs sent from her sister and via podcast while doing fieldwork following Hurricane Katrina.

-As Herndon Community Engagement Manager, it is Elizabeth’s responsibility to cultivate the vision and mission of Summit Church through active service ministries, implementation of niceSERVE and jobSERVE at Herndon, collaboration with Community/Nonprofit Partners, and outreach to targeted communities.
+As Herndon Community Development Coordinator, it is Elizabeth’s responsibility to cultivate the vision and mission of Summit Church through active service ministries, implementation of niceSERVE and jobSERVE at Herndon, collaboration with Community/Nonprofit Partners, and outreach to targeted communities.

 Elizabeth met her husband, Luke, through friends at Summit and were married in April 2013.
 Their mutual nerdy quirkiness drew them together.
 Elizabeth is passionate about service and loves movies, big band swing and jazz, live music, the Gators, dancing, martial arts, exploring new places, disappearing into book world, and clever word combinations.
 She is also a sci-fi aficionado.